-To put it simply, electrolytes, as a rule, do pretty well on their own, keeping themselves in good balance, as a rule.
-If a human is eating a healthy diet, and taking in fluids, all should be well in regards to keeping once muscles in good health, well hydrated, and pain-free.
+To put it simply, electrolytes are pretty good at keeping themselves in balance.
+If a human is eating a healthy diet and staying hydrated, all should be well in regards to keeping their muscles in good health and pain-free.
 The trouble starts when the electrolytes are depleted.

 So, where does the human body get electrolytes from?
 Electrolytes are supplied by what we eat, and drink.
 It's as simple as that.
-Calcium, potassium, and sodium, are present in the foods, and fluids we take in.
-By making sure we eat well and take in ample fluids, we can maintain a good normal electrolyte balance, and hopefully stave off dehydration, and those painful leg cramps that can accompany dehydration.
+Calcium, potassium, and sodium are present what we consume.
+By making sure we eat well and drink ample amounts of water, we can maintain a good normal electrolyte balance, and hopefully, stave off dehydration and those painful leg cramps.

-If you are having leg cramps, and think your leg cramps might be due dehydration, try to consume some foods that will beef up the big three electrolytes.
+If you are having leg cramps, and think your leg cramps might be due to dehydration, try to consume some foods that will beef up the big three electrolytes.
 You may be surprised how quickly those leg cramps disappear.
-Tip- start by eating a nice big banana.

 RDA for men:

-The current recommended daily allowance (RDA) for sodium is to consume less than 2,400 milligrams (mg) a day.
-This is about 1 teaspoon of table salt per day.
+The current RDA of sodium is to consume less than 2,400 milligrams (mg) a day.
+This is about one teaspoon of table salt per day.
 It includes all salt and sodium consumed, including sodium used in cooking and at the table.